 - 1. Definition of a visitor: anyone who is not a current employee or parent of a child currently enrolled at Berkley.
 Visitors, this includes practicum students, may never be counted in ratio or left alone with children. - 2.
 All visitors must sign in and wear a visitor's badge. - 3.
 The sign in book is kept at the front desk and should be out at all times (do not store in the drawer). - 4.
-When a person is buzzed in the building the procedure is to greet them with hello and ask 'How may I help you".
-If you know they are a parent just say hello, If you don't know if they are a parent ask "how can I help you" they will say I am a parent and you may answer "oh thanks I have not met you yet".
+When a person is buzzed in the first set of doors and does not know the code to get through the second set of doors, they are most likely a visitor.
+The procedure is to walk over the doors and, talking through the glass doors ask, 'How may I help you".
+Once the visitor is identified an verification of their visit is made they will be allowed in the building.
 It is always better to error on the side of safety.
-If they're not a parent or current employee they must sign in. - 5.
+If they're not a parent or current employee, they must sign in. - 5.
 If you have any questions please see Polly, Susan or Monica.